markjacksonfishing/markyjackson-taulia/README.md

 You can find me on Twitter [@markyjackson5](https://twitter.com/markyjackson5)

-In January 2021, I decided to step back from open-source projects for the foreseeable future and focus on mental health, family and work.
+In January 2021, I decided to step back from open-source projects for the foreseeable future and focus on mental health, family, work and graduate school.

 To recuiters, I am not on the market.
 Please do not reach out as I am very happy with working at Equinix Metal :-)